Skip to main content

 One of the most significant differences between the ADA and HIPAA lies in their rules regarding incentives.
 While both laws allow for incentives in wellness programs, they calculate the maximum allowable incentive differently.

 self-only, family), and up to 50% for programs designed to prevent or reduce tobacco use.
-This means that a wellness program could be compliant with HIPAA’s but still violate the ADA’s rules if the incentive is too high.
+This means that a wellness program could be compliant with HIPAA’s incentive limits but still violate the ADA’s rules if the incentive is too high.

 The ADA’s incentive limits are more restrictive than HIPAA’s, focusing on self-only coverage to prevent coercion, while HIPAA allows for higher incentives and considers different coverage tiers.